pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 ## Sub-processes
 #### getInflowSalinity

-The salinity at the boundaries of the model is calculated as described in ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+The salinity at the boundaries of the model is calculated as described in ``pyMANGA.BelowGround.Individual.FixedSalinity`` (temporal interpolation).

-The salinity in each cell is linearly interpolated.
+The salinity in each cell is linearly interpolated (spatial interpolation).
 If the model domain consists of only 1 cell, the average of the left and right boundaries is taken.

 #### getInflowMixingRate